What constitutes a failure in M&A?

 It seems bizarre now, but when Bank of America acquired Countrywide at the beginning of 2008 for a price of “just” US$2 billion, many thought it was a shrewd investment.

-Even though every economic indicator in the United States was already pointing downward, the deal in theory stood to combine the country’s biggest retail bank with its biggest mortgage provider.
+Even though every economic indicator in the United States was pointing downward, the deal, in theory, stood to combine the country’s biggest retail bank with its biggest mortgage provider.

 This does have a ring to it.
-The issue is that what constituted ‘mortgage’ in the first decade of the 21st century in the United States was yet to become apparent.
+However, what constituted ‘mortgage’ in the first decade of the 21st century in the United States was yet to become apparent.

 Bank of America had basically acquired bad debt for US$2 billion.
 It ultimately ended up paying US$50 billion for the acquisition, making one wonder where the financial due diligence was when it was needed most.